losrobbos/python-flask-mini-api-demo/README.md

 Create a virtual environment where all packages, like Flask, will get installed to:

 `python -m venv venv`
-(execute this command in the folder of the repository, just like you would with "npm install")
+(execute this command in the folder of the cloned repository, just like you would with "npm install")

 This command will create a folder "venv" in your folder, which will never get checked into github.
 (venv ist kind of like the "node_modules" folder in nodejs)